KYC and PMLA Policy

 Customer Identification means identifying the Customer and verifying his/her identity by using reliable, independent source documents, data, or information.
 The Company would obtain sufficient information necessary to verify the identity of each new Customer along with brief details of its employer.

 The Company would obtain sufficient identification data to verify the identity of the Customer, his address/location, his employment details, and also his recent photograph.
 The Company does not provide loans to non-individuals and hence this KYC Policy does not refer to the documentation and KYC Procedures for Customers that are legal persons or entities.
-As and when the Social Loan would be accessible to non-individuals, applicable KYC Policy for the same would be included herein in terms of the RBI guidelines.
-The Company would adhere to the customer identification requirements keeping in view the applicable provisions of the PML Act and Rules and as per the directions issued by RBI in this respect.

 The Company would periodically update the Customer Identification Data after a transaction is entered into.
 The periodicity of updating of the Customer Identification data would be once in five years in the case of low-risk category customers and once in two years in the case of high and medium risk categories.